ajoyscorpion/bike_share_data_analysis/README.md

 I performed data cleaning, which involved removing NA values and duplicates.
 Additionally, I formatted the time and dates in the dataset.

 #### • How can you verify that your data is clean and ready to analyze?
-The steps taken for cleaning process can be reffered in the attached jupyter notebook.
+The steps taken for cleaning process can be reffered in the attached [notebook](https://github.com/ajoyscorpion/bike_share_data_analysis/blob/main/bikeshare%20navigate%20speedy%20success.ipynb).

 #### • Have you documented your cleaning process so you can review and share those results?
 The document has been cleaned

 ### Deliverable
-Documentation of any cleaning or manipulation of data can be reffered in the attached notebook
+Documentation of any cleaning or manipulation of data can be reffered in the attached [notebook](https://github.com/ajoyscorpion/bike_share_data_analysis/blob/main/bikeshare%20navigate%20speedy%20success.ipynb)

 # Share